mozilla/chromeless/README.md

 An early version of a developer's gallery is now part of this git repository using git sub-modules.
 You may use Chromeless to launch or package these examples that provided in the gallery/ directory.
+In order to pull the projects from the gallery/ , you will need to initialize and update using git submodule.
+Example:

+    (linux) git submodule init ./gallery/simple-text-editor
+    (win32) git submodule init .\gallery\simple-text-editor

+    (linux) git submodule update ./gallery/simple-text-editor
+    (win32) git submodule update .\gallery\simple-text-editor

+    (win32) C:\xxx\chromeless> chromeless .\gallery\simple-text-editor
+    (osx)   $ ./chromeless ./gallery/simple-text-editor

 ## Notes and Known Issues